-A short time after the shut down of WaSP, it was announced today that Google Reader will be closed on July 1, 2013.
-While there are replacements available for the RSS reader itself, I can’t help but thinking at the larger picture.
-Is RSS dead?
+A short time after the shutdown of WaSP, it was announced today that Google Reader will be closed on July 1st.
+While there are replacements available for the RSS reader itself, I can’t help but thinking of the larger picture.

 Several years ago there was much talk in the accessibility area about Braille displays.
 But today flat touchscreens are everywhere, in smart phones, pads and music players.
 How does a visually impaired person use a touchscreen interface?

 What do you do if you want to know the birth date of Abraham Lincoln?
-You most likely google it.
+You most likely “google” it.
 A few seconds later you know the answer and a lot more about the president.
-But a mere fifteen years ago, we looked it up at a library or perhaps in a dusty encyclopedia book if we had one nearby.

-Each day, about 100 billion clicks are made on a web of HTML pages due to 55 trillion links.
-That amount of links almost match the synaptic wirings of the human brain, but unlike the brain, the web double its capacity every two years.
+Each day, an estimated 100 billion clicks are made on the web due to 55 trillion links in HTML pages.
+That amount of links almost match the synaptic wiring of the human brain, but unlike the brain, the web double its capacity every two years.

 Tonight I visited the Social Media Club at Incontro.
 A nice evening with lots of talk about social media and different ideas on how to use it in an even better way.